Rob Berzel checked his watch, cursed and pressed the pedal, making the cloud of dust behind him, bigger.

 “The police will be here soon, not to worry” Billy patted Bird’s cold hand.
 She stared at the windows knowing that they were out there still.
 Slowly they saw the men close in to just outside the circle of light.
 Rob ran to the dresser, getting out his gun he shoved it into the back of his shorts.
 He picked up Aggie and carefully hid her in her blanket behind the couch.
 He prayed she wouldn’t wake up if he had to shoot, it was an impossible request.

 The men stepped forward all at once into the light and stood almost against the glass.
 Bird gasped, too terrified to scream, they stared.
 These weren’t men at all, they were … creatures.
 None had ever seen anything like them before.
-They looked like something out of “Pirates of the Caribbean”!
+They looked like something out of a pirate horror movie.
 Dressed as men, their bodies were covered with waving, clawing plants!
 Some looked like feathers, some like ferns, all were black and spine-chilling.
 Several had suckers on the end that seemed to be tasting the air, their tiny mouths opening and closing continuously.
 Black, lifeless eyes stared out of pale, puffy faces.
 They were dripping wet.
 That was an understatement, the water was pouring from them.
 It was terrifying.

 “Move!”
 Rob screamed running to collect Aggie.
 Bird and Billy just stood there shocked.
 “Move!” he screamed again, this time they did, grabbing the passage lamp as they went.
 They heard the men step through the glass door as if it wasn’t there.
 Glass rained down, tinkling on the tiles.
 Rob was too terrified for Aggie to even worry about damage.
 He ran into the laundry room, the only room in the house that had a strong door and tiny window.